 Beethoven’s Piano Sonatas: Wiener Urtext

 Celebrating this 250th anniversary of the birth of Beethoven, Wiener Urtext have recently released a fully updated and revised urtext edition of his 32 Piano Sonatas.
+So how does it compare to the alternatives?

-The Faber Music Jazz Anthology
+The Jazz Piano Anthology

 Alan Bullard: 24 Preludes